Comparing Quantum Hardware on Amazon Braket: IonQ vs Rigetti vs IQM vs QuEra

 - Braket’s unified API lets you benchmark the same circuit across all hardware with minimal code changes.

-- Gate sets and connectivity differ fundamentally between trapped ion (all-to-all, MS gates) and superconducting (fixed topology, CZ or ECR gates) devices.
+- Gate sets and connectivity differ fundamentally between trapped ion (all-to-all, laser-driven entangling gates) and superconducting (fixed topology, CZ gates) devices.

 - GHZ fidelity is a simple, interpretable benchmark that scales to larger qubit counts.

-- Pricing is task-based plus per-shot; for shot-intensive workloads, Rigetti and OQC offer the best economics.
+- Pricing is task-based plus per-shot; for shot-intensive workloads, Rigetti and IQM offer the best economics.

 - QuEra Aquila’s analog model is suited for combinatorial problems posed as Rydberg Hamiltonians rather than gate sequences.